python/devguide/development-tools/clang.rst

 ``scan-view``.
 If this is your case, you can build Clang from source and copy tools from ``tools/clang/tools`` to a directory on your ``PATH``.

+Another reason to build from source is to get the latest version of Clang/LLVM, if your platform's channels don't provide it yet.
+Newer versions of Clang/LLVM introduce new sanitizer checks.

 Python build setup
 ==================